Custom Templates

 off

-. - The virtual size of the image must be between 10 GB and 1 TB (this may differ from the actual file size, but the QCOW2 format must be within this range).
+. - The virtual size of the image must be between 10 GB and 1 TB.
+This size may differ from the actual file size, but the QCOW2 format must be within this range.

-- To deploy machines with attached local storage larger than 1.6 TB a GPT partitioning table and UEFI boot must be used.
+- To deploy machines with attached local storage larger than 1.6 TB, you need a GPT partitioning table and UEFI boot.

-- To be registered, the template must be hosted on a publicly accessible HTTP or HTTPS URL, such as Exoscale S3 compatible Object Storage.
+- To be registered, the template must be hosted on a publicly accessible HTTP or HTTPS URL, such as Exoscale Object Storage.

-KVM/QEMU tools are also required would you need to prepare your template to comply to requirements.
-For example, to convert a third party template from the raw
+KVM/QEMU tools are also required if you need to prepare your template to comply

 qemu-img convert -f raw -O qcow2 -o preallocation=off source.img destination.qcow2